 - The University will investigate the situation.
 If the University determines that a violation of this policy occurred, the owner of the animal will be informed, and the University will take appropriate responsive measures.
 The University’s responsive measures will depend on the circumstances of the situation.
 Where reasonable, the University will work with the owner to resolve the situation in a way that allows the owner to continue to have the service or assistance of the animal or another animal.
 The University reserves the right to require an owner to remove the animal from University property.

-Decisions made pursuant to this policy are reviewable by the Vice President of Student Affairs upon request by the affected person(s).
-The request for review should be made to the Vice President of Student Affairs within ten business days of the decision.
+Decisions made pursuant to this policy are reviewable by the Vice President of Student Experience upon request by the affected person(s).
+The request for review should be made to the Vice President of Student Experience within ten business days of the decision.
 Additionally, in appropriate cases, an appeal may be available through the University’s Section 504 Grievance Procedure.
 Please contact the 504/ADA Compliance Officer at 607-871-2154.

 Policy responsibility: CAS and Residence Life